 If an applicant seeks to build to another standard, such as the standards detailed in section 3 of the Carbon Reduction of Buildings report by the University of Leeds, then they will have to justify how the development would deliver a high quality and sustainable development that would be equal to Home Quality Mark 4 or BREEAM Outstanding.
-The justification should be detailed as part of the energy statement at both design and post completion stage and demonstrate how the development aligns with the BREEAM Outstanding/HQM Level 4 technical standards3940.
+The justification should be detailed as part of the energy statement at both design and post completion stage and demonstrate how the development aligns with a minimum BREEAM Excellent/HQM Level 4 technical standards3637.